 Echoes of the Musical

 The final, major source for these films is the Hollywood musical.
-Indeed, as disposable as most of the music in the beach movies is, these are unquestionably, among other things, generic musicals, more specifically, vehicles in the old Hollywood style, intended to introduce new talent to audience or to showcase a known quantity.
+Indeed, as disposable as most of the music in the beach movies is, these are unquestionably, among other things, generic musicals, more specifically, vehicles in the old Hollywood style, intended to introduce new talent to audiences or to showcase a known quantity.
 Some of the music derives from the “singing-from-life” style perhaps most fully realized in George Cukor’s A Star Is Born.
 Most of the music, however, is simply low-grade 1960s pop, inserted almost randomly to keep up the films’ frantic pace.

 A cross-comparison might be Elvis Presley’s equally clean-minded post-military films.
 Like the AIP teens, Elvis moved from a 1950s juvenile delinquent persona (Jailhouse Rock, King Creole) to a 1960s middle-class fantasy-object cleansed of deviant impulses.
 His later films are flat, flimsy vehicles that show the star in a variety of exotic settings (often beaches), chased by sexually demanding females whom he rejects in favor of innocent fun with his male friends.
 The beach movies feature similar reassuring characters who express their vitality safely — through music.